brooklynrail/brooklynrail-platform/content/media/2022/09/judah-schept.md

 ---
-media: /media/files/judah_schept_0.jpeg
+media: /media/files/img_0576.jpg
 title: Judah Schept
-alt: A photograph of Judah Schept.
+alt: "Photo of Judah Schept in front of a bookcase. "
 date: 2022-09-13T11:47:00-0500
 ---